PierluigiMari/CsvHelper.OpenXml.Excel/README.md

 >The constructor has an optional parameter, **configuration**, for which the instance of a `CsvConfiguration` is used.
 In case the  configuration is not specified, a configuration with InvariantCulture is used by default.

 Like with import, you can use the specific implementations of the `DefaultTypeConverter` to the definition of `ClassMap`.
-The library, also, provides both an enumeration
+The library, also, provides both an enumeration:

 - ExcelCellFormats

-which allows you to specify the Excel cell format to be applied to the column of the generated worksheet, and a specific implementation of `TypeConverterOptions`
+which allows you to specify the Excel cell format to be applied to the column of the generated worksheet, and a specific implementation of `TypeConverterOptions`:

 - ExcelTypeConverterOptions